theprimone/docs/README.md

 <div align="center">

-🎨 Code playground of React and Typescript.
+🎨 Code playground of React and Typescript, based on ant design pro.

 </div>